wazeerzulfikar/mri-deface-detector/README.md

 Note : The weight sharing and elementwise addition features were used specifically to ensure the independence of model performance on the order in which the cross-sections are passed to the model, thus making it more robust.

+##### Metrics

+In concordance to the neuroimaging community, the trained model is validated using sensitivity and specificity metrics, where :

+Sensitivity = True Positives / (True Positives + False Negatives)\
+Specificity = True Negatives / (True Negatives + False Positives)

+Note : The existing model has a `sensitivity = 0.9898` and `specificity = 0.9849` on the Test Set.

 ### Deface Detector Tool

 #### Port the Custom Model to Deface Detector